shantanubindhani/kotlin-tutorial-series/README.md

 ## Compilation

-To compile Kotlin files, you can use the following command:
+To compile Kotlin files in `CLI-interface`, you can use the following command:

 ```bash
 $ kotlinc source-file-name.kt -include-runtime -d output-file-name.jar